HaleYang/how-to-know-raspberry-s-ip-without-route./README.md

 other hardware that is connected to your computer

 second step:
-write a document named ssh (remmember to remove the postfix ".txt") and save at the os's disc open cmd and input the command:arp -a the first ip under the new interface is your pi's ip generally;it's usually dynamic
+write a document named ssh (remmeber to remove the postfix ".txt") and save at the os's disc open cmd and input the command:arp -a the first ip under the new interface is your pi's ip generally;it's usually dynamic